cwibach/CS-846-Code-Summarization-Excercise/Week5_Example_Problems_Code_Summarization.md

 Provide a code summary for the files under the plm_retrieval folder.

+PLM_retrieval constitutes the model component of the project.
+The files in this module lack detailed comments, and the invocation relationships between functions are not explicitly documented.
+When completing this task, please ensure that the following aspects are covered: (1) the specific functionalities implemented in each file, (2) the calling relationships among functions, and (3) an overall code summary of the PLM_retrieval module.

 ### Problem P_2:

 Provide a code summary for the entire repository, and evaluate the code, including whether there are areas that could be optimized or improved.

+In addition to the plm_retrieval module, the project also includes other baseline and evaluation modules.
+However, the execution relationships among the files are not clearly documented.
+Please first summarize the functionality of each file, then explain the overall calling relationships across the repository, and finally provide an overall summary of the repository.